-The Product Sterility – Isolator test evaluates samples for sterility by placing them in growth media, incubating them for a minimum of 14 days, and then checking for evidence of microbial contamination.
+The Product Sterility Isolator test evaluates samples for sterility by placing them in growth media, incubating them for a minimum of 14 days, and then checking for evidence of microbial contamination.
 Similar to our other Product Sterility Cleanroom test, however this sterility test is performed in an isolator that has been sterilized with vaporized hydrogen peroxide.
 This extra level of isolation is imperative for products such as injectable drugs due to the higher degree of sterility required.
 The Isolator only tests products that meet USP standards as AAMI standard products do not need the additional isolation factor due to more frequent positives in their testing.

-Samples may be tested using either direct transfer or membrane filtration, and using a soybean casein digest broth (soy) or fluid thioglycollate (thio) media, as follows:
+Samples may be tested using either direct inoculation or membrane filtration, and using a tryptic soy broth media (TSM) or fluid thioglycolate media (FTM), as follows:

 After a 14-day incubation, samples are evaluated for the presence of turbidity and/or growth.
 A media transfer and/or confirmation test may be performed.
 A failure investigation is performed as necessary.
 Recovered organisms are identified and compared to the organisms that may have been recovered on monitors performed by the test analyst during applicable test sessions.
 It is determined whether any anomalies occurred on the day of testing, with media sterilization, during sample processing, and/or during shipping.

 Method Suitability (Bacteriostasis/Fungistasis) is a required validation needed annually to substantiate a sterility test in confirming that there are no antimicrobial properties present.
 If changes are made in a pharmaceutical compound, or a new product is needed, It is critical that method suitability testing is done before sterility testing.

 - Salt Lake City, UT, USA

 - Itasca, IL, USA

 Learn more about our locations and their certifications.